 Taïga’s muted voice carries outside where Tramp sits whining and scratching at the door.
 Granny stops and takes the stairs back up onto the porch in two strides.

-A strange feeling of numbness takes over the little girl’s whole body, and she staggers out into the hall… Her cries are now just a raspy whisper.
+A strange feeling of numbness overtakes the little girl’s whole body, and she staggers out into the hall, trying to reach the door.

-Missy lifts the spell on the door, but it’s too late… Taïga’s legs buckles under her and she is falling… falling…
+Missy finally fishes up the key from between the planks, but it’s too late.
+Taïga’s legs buckle under her and she is falling… falling…

 Part I – End of Chapter 19